 Tackling cart abandonment can be pretty tricky for both new and seasoned business owners.
 From figuring out the reasons behind the abandonment to fixing those triggers, online merchants also have to unlearn their pre-existing notions about abandoned carts in order to combat it more effectively.
 Just as there are many myths about choosing the right business name, cart abandonment myths are no different.
-Here are some myths surrounding abandoned carts that are commonly interpreted to be true, and can seriously hamper your cart recovery strategies.
+Here are some myths surrounding abandoned cart emails that are commonly interpreted to be true, and can seriously hamper your cart recovery strategies.
 Just as there are many myths about choosing the right business name, cart abandonment myths are no different.

 While it is true that in some cases that a potential customer loses interest in the product and abandons their cart, it’s not the case every single time.
 Believing so would really jeopardize your efforts to better your business in different ways.
 Here are some reasons why your potential customers may be jumping ship.